TangentFoxy/LovePackaging/README.md

 Troubleshooting
 ---------------

+Feel free to submit an issue for any problem you have, also check [the forum](https://love2d.org/forums/viewtopic.php?f=4&t=79155&sid=2dfd50989af78c87dc75a9558e1ffb08) post for help.

 Screenshots are great if you're reporting a problem.
 But in any case, common problems listed below, all one of them!